-- Plug included in the Tibial Baseplate package into the distal taper.
+- If not using a Stem Extension, insert the Poly Plug included in the Tibial Baseplate package into the distal taper.
 Alternatively, a Modular Tibial Base Stem Cap (KSC01500E) can be inserted and impacted using the instructions for a Stem Extension.
 This will prevent cement from extruding into the implant during insertion.

 If using a Stem Extension, place the Tibial Baseplate on the Tibial Baseplate Assembly Platform.
-A marking on the anterior portion of the Tibial Baseplate boss provides a reference to align the slot of the Stem Extension when a canal filling stem is indicated. | Figure 27 - Note: The slot on the Stem Extension B shown in Figure 27 should align with the marking on the Tibial Baseplate boss A shown in Figure 27. - Assemble the Stem Extension onto the Tibial Baseplate using five hard mallet blows directly on the tip of the Stem Extension with the Stem Assembly Impactor. | Figure 26 - Note: Make sure to remove the protective cap on the tip of the Stem Extension before assembly.
+A marking on the anterior portion of the Tibial Baseplate boss provides a reference to align the slot of the Stem Extension when a - Note: The slot on the Stem Extension B shown in Figure 27 should align with the marking on the Tibial Baseplate boss A shown in Figure 27.